Jean-François de la Trémoille: Biography

-A member of the House of La Trémoille, Jean-François de la Trémoille was born in the Kingdom of France ca. 1465–70, the son of Louis I de La Trémoille, Viscount of Thouars.
+A member of the House of La Trémoille, Jean-François de la Trémoille was born in the Kingdom of France ca. 1465–70, the son of Louis I de La Trémoille, Viscount of Thouars and brother of Louis II de la Trémoille.

 Early in his career, he became a canon of the cathedral chapter of Orléans Cathedral.
 He tried to become Bishop of Agen in 1487, but lost to Leonardo Grosso della Rovere.
 In 1488, he became a canon of the cathedral chapter of Castres Cathedral.
 He also became a protonotary apostolic.

 On November 5, 1490, he was elected Archbishop of Auch.
 He became the apostolic administrator of the see of Poitiers on December 5, 1505, a position he held until his death.

 Pope Julius II made him a cardinal priest in the consistory of December 18, 1506.
 He died before he received the red hat of a titular church.

 He died in Milan sometime before June 19, 1507.
 He was buried in the collegiate church of Notre-Dame in Thouars.
 He received heart-burial; his heart was buried at the Franciscan convent in Milan.